 Our culture is obsessed with physical beauty.
-Images bombard us, telling us how we should dress, wear our hair, apply make-up, and what products we should buy to acheive the perfect weight or turn back the clock of aging.
+Images bombard us, especially women, telling us how we should dress, wear our hair, apply make-up, and what products we should buy to achieve the perfect weight or turn back the clock of aging.
 But what does God think about our physical appearance?
 Does God care about our bodies?

-We are reminded to honor God with our bodies, since our bodies are temples of the Holy Spirit.
-We are the body of Christ, so we should care for our bodies, but how much focus should we place on physical appearance?
+Scripture teaches that we are created to glorify God and cultivate his gifts.
+Our very bodies were formed by his hands and given life by his Spirit.
+As God's stewards, we honor God with our bodies.
+Our bodies are described as temples of the Holy Spirit.
+The church is the body of Christ, living and acting in his world as his ambassadors.
+So we should care for and honor God with our bodies, but how much focus should we place on physical appearance?
 What does our Bible say about how we look?

-On the one hand, God affirms our physicality, even our sexuality, and designed us as we are to use all our gifts to serve him and bring glory to his name.
+On the one hand, God affirms our physicality, including our sexuality, and designed us as we are to use all our gifts to serve him and bring glory to his name.

 On the other hand, beauty to God is much more than appearance.
 People may see outward appearance first, but God looks deeper, to the condition of our hearts.
 1 Peter 3:3-5 tells us that our beauty should not come from outward adornment, such as elaborate hairstyles and the wearing of gold jewelry or fine clothes.
 Rather, it should be that of your inner self, the unfading beauty of a gentle and quiet spirit, which is of great worth in God’s sight.
 God is not as concerned with the outer package as he cares about the inner spirit.
 We want to be sure that our hearts are reflecting God's love and grace to the world for that is a beauty that draws others to Christ.